robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-18 14:42:50 UTC
+**Last Updated:** 2025-12-18 15:08:57 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later for live updates; the webcam feed will be available once maintenance is complete.
+**Recommendation:** Please check back later; the live feed will be available once maintenance is complete.
-**Technical Note:** The status image indicates a maintenance message with a timestamp of 14:42 UTC, suggesting the system is temporarily offline for updates or repairs.
+**Technical Note:** The status image indicates a maintenance message with a timestamp of 15:08 UTC, and the background is grey with red text, signaling an intentional downtime.

 **Blog Summary:** The panda cam is temporarily offline for maintenance.
-We appreciate your patience and look forward to sharing live panda moments again soon!
+We appreciate your patience and look forward to sharing more panda moments soon!

 ---